bkachava/web/dashboard/README.md

 The [website](https://github.com/bkachava/) consists of 7 pages total:

-* A landing page containing of an explanation of the project and links to each visualizations page.
+* A <strong>landing page</strong> containing of an explanation of the project and links to each visualizations page.
   ![home](Resources/home.png)

 * Four visualization pages, each with a descriptive title and heading tag, the plot/visualization itself for the selected comparison and a paragraph describing the plot and its significance.
   ![four](Resources/four.png)

 * A "Comparisons" page that contains all the visualizations on the same page and uses a bootstrap grid for the visualizations, considering the following:
   - Two visualizations across on screens medium and larger
   ![comp_xmsm](Resources/comp_xmsm.png)
   - One across on extra-small and small screens.
   ![comp_mdlg](Resources/comp_mdlg.png)

 * A "Data" page that displays a responsive table (a bootstrap table component) containing the data used in the visualizations.
 The data come from exporting the [cities_dt.csv](Resources/cities_dt.csv) file as HTML, using [ConvertCSV](http://www.convertcsv.com/csv-to-html.htm).
 The table
   - On larger screens.
 As described above.
   ![table_lg](Resources/table_lg.png)